Buy vs Lease for the Self-Employed

 Actual-expense method, leased vehicle.
 The lease payment, fuel, insurance, registration, repairs, and tires are summed and multiplied by the business-use percentage.
 The IRS adds an inclusion amount for leased vehicles above an annually-published FMV threshold (around $60,000 for 2026), modestly reducing the deduction.
 Per IRS Publication 463, the inclusion amount tables are in the back of the publication and updated each year.

 Actual-expense method, purchased vehicle, with Section 179 and bonus depreciation.
-The taxpayer claims a portion of the vehicle's purchase price as a Section 179 deduction in year one (capped per IRC 280F), plus a percentage of the remainder under Section 168(k) bonus depreciation (phasing down per the original IRA schedule), plus MACRS depreciation over five years on the remaining basis.
+The taxpayer claims a portion of the vehicle's purchase price as a Section 179 deduction in year one (capped per IRC 280F), plus 100% Section 168(k) bonus depreciation on the remainder (restored permanently by OBBBA for vehicles placed in service after January 19, 2025), which absorbs essentially all remaining basis in year one for vehicles not constrained by the 280F luxury-auto cap.
 This front-loads the deduction heavily into year one for vehicles purchased for predominantly business use.
 Multiply each year's deduction by the business-use percentage.

 Worked example: 80% business use, $48,000 SUV over 6,000 lbs GVWR